SilentCodeSage/-chatBotGemini/README.md

 # Chatbot Server using Express.js

-# Initial setup and some basic testing
+## Initial Setup and Basic Testing
+## Structured the directory and set up environment variables.